RecipesMountain/RecipesMountain/README.md

 ```

 ### Building frontend
-Fronend can be build by running
+Fronend can be build by running,
 ```
 npm run build
 ```
 in `services/frontend`

+Building for production can be accomplished by setting environment variable `VUE_APP_ENV=production`

 ## Deployment